Cry Wolf (novel)

-Cry Wolf is a novel by Wilbur Smith set during the 1935 Italian invasion of Ethiopia.
+Cry Wolf is a 1976 novel by Wilbur Smith set during the 1935 Italian invasion of Ethiopia.

 Plot

 The plot is set minorly in Dar-es-Salaam and majorly in the Ethiopian desert-lands sometime in the 1930s, just as the Axis powers were starting to pursue their colonial ambitions.

 The novel starts off in Dar-es-Salaam in Tanzania.
-Jake Barton, an engineer from Texas, and Major Gareth Swales, a British hustler, form an uneasy alliance in order to refurbish four armoured cars which Swales is planning to sell to an Ethiopian prince, Lij Mikhael.
-During their meeting and proposed selling, they meet the American reporter Victoria "Vicky" Campbell and both the men are smitten at once.
-Later the Lij tells them that he is buying the armoured cars as well the ammunition to fight the Italians, who are planning an invasion of Ethiopia, but owing to an international embargo imposed on Ethiopia, he can not import weapons by himself and consequently asks Swales to smuggle the cars into Ethiopia via French and British Somaliland.
-He also dispatches the services of his nephew Gregarious to help.
-Vicky also volunteers to help.
-The four of them ship the cars in a slave ship, then drive it from the seashore across the desert to the Ethiopian highlands, where they are met by the Ras Gholum and the Ethiopian people.
+Jake Barton, an engineer from Texas, and Major Gareth Swales, a British hustler and arms dealer, form a partnership in order to refurbish four outdated armoured cars which Swales is planning to sell to an Ethiopian prince, Lij Mikhael Sagud, in order to help defend his country from an invading Italian army.
+During their meeting it transpires that Lij Mikhael and Gareth attended the same school in England and they meet the American reporter Vicky Campbell who is travelling to Ethiopia to report on the Italian aggression.
+Gareth and Jake begin to vie for Vicky's attention.
+Lij Mikhael tells them that he is buying the obsolete armoured cars and weapons Gareth is offering as the international community has placed an embargo on selling modern arms to Ethiopia and importing them to the land-locked country.
+Consequently he makes a deal with Gareth and Jake to smuggle the cars into Ethiopia via French and British Somaliland, and he dispatches the services of his nephew Gregorius to guide them.
+Vicky also volunteers to help and the four of them ship the cars in a slave ship, then drive from the seashore across the desert to the Ethiopian highlands, where they are met by the Ras Golam and the Ethiopian people.

 On the Italian side, Colonel Count Aldo Belli has been ordered the task of securing the Wells of Chaldi, a seemingly barren piece of land where it seems there will be no action taking place, in order to remove him from the more important locations which require more battle-hardened personnel, contrary to the Count who gets the position owing to his proximity to Mussolini.
 He sets off to the Wells, engaging in all forms of luxury at the cost of time and hardships for his comrades, and with the help of his trusted Major Luigi Castelani, manages to engage the Ethiopians in an ambush, and inflates the amount of losses caused by him and his men.
+However, to his alarm, Belli is then ordered to capture the Sardi gorge without delay, in order to flank the main Ethiopian army and attack it from the rear.
+He requests tanks and bombers to assist in this, which will easily overpower the Ethiopian forces but then finds the tanks are excellent for driving game for him to hunt, to the disgust of the career military officers in his command.